dotnet/orleans/Step-by-step-Tutorials/Minimal-Orleans-Application.md

 ## Project Setup

 For this tutorial we’re going to need to create 3 projects.
-A Library that contains the interfaces (Communication interfaces), a library that contains the implementation (Called Grains), and a simple console application that will Host our Silo.
+A Library that contains the interfaces (Communication interfaces), a library that contains the implementation (called Grains), and a simple console application that will Host our Silo.
 For further understanding of this terminology please see the document Getting Started with Orleans.

 The Solution will eventually look like this.
 (Missing files will be added in sections below)